ETH Library: Content-related focuses

 The image materials serve as a primary information source and reference material for studies on image production and usage.
 Last but not least, the copies, negatives, glass slides and individual films also document the technical development of the image as a medium.

 Selected key figures for ETH Library's holdings

-ETH Library's holdings comprise around 8 million analogue and around 550,000 digital resources.
-As of September 2021, these include:
+ETH Library's holdings comprise around 8 million analog and around 550.000 digital resources.
+As of September 2022, these include: